dmija/gnome-usd-rub-extension/README.md

 ## Features
 - Displays the USD to RUB exchange rate.
-- Updates every 5 minutes (configurable).
+- Updates every 5 minutes.
 - Can be refreshed manually from the menu.

 ## Installation via GNOME Extensions Website